ReiCode28/SpringBoot-CRUD-practice/README.md

 # SpringBoot-CRUD-practice
-Practicing creating a CRUD web server from scratch
+Practicing creating a CRUD web server from scratch and testing with Postman